kubesphere/notification-manager/README.md

 > - DingTalkReceiver can both send messages to `conversation` and `chatbot`.
 > - If you want to send messages to conversation, the application used to send messages to conversation must have the authority `Enterprise conversation`, and the IP which notification manager used to send messages must be in the white list of the application.
 Usually, it is the IP of Kubernetes nodes, you can simply add all Kubernetes nodes to the white list.
 > - The `appkey` is the key of the application, the `appsecret` is the secret of the application.
-> - The `chatid` is the id of the conversation, it can only be obtained from the response of [creating conversation](https://ding-doc.dingtalk.com/document#/org-dev-guide/create-chat).
+> - The `chatids` is the id of the conversation, it can only be obtained from the response of [creating conversation](https://ding-doc.dingtalk.com/document#/org-dev-guide/create-chat).
 > - The `webhook` is the URL of a chatbot, the `keywords` is the keywords of a chatbot, The `secret` is the secret of chatbot, you can get them in the setting page of chatbot.

 ### Deploy Notification Manager in any other Kubernetes cluster (Uses `namespace` to distinguish each tenant user):

 Deploying Notification Manager in Kubernetes is similar to deploying it in KubeSphere, the differences are:

-First of all, change the `tenantKey` to `namespace` like this.
+Firstly, change the `tenantKey` to `namespace` like this.

 ```
 apiVersion: notification.kubesphere.io/v2beta1